konnektr-io/db-query-operator/README.md

 * **CRD Driven:** Configuration is managed via a `DatabaseQueryResource` Custom Resource Definition.
 * **Database Polling:** Periodically queries a database at a configurable interval.
+* **Change Detection:** Optional efficient change detection by monitoring a timestamp column in your database table.
+When enabled, the operator checks for changes every few seconds (configurable) and only runs full reconciliation when changes are detected, reducing database load while maintaining quick response times.
 * **PostgreSQL Support:** Currently supports PostgreSQL databases.
 * **Custom Queries:** Execute any read-only SQL query to generate Kubernetes resources.
 * **Go Templating:** Define Kubernetes resource manifests using Go templates, allowing data from query results to be injected.